-It should be noted that Guild has a conflict of interest when choosing whether to use a broker that will provide soft dollar credits, which can offset research expenditures that would otherwise have to be paid by Guild, or using a broker that would not provide such credits but would then provide lower commissions for clients.
+It should be noted that Guild has a conflict of interest when choosing whether to use a broker that will provide soft dollar credits, which can offset research expenditures that would otherwise have to be paid by Guild, or using a broker that would not provide such credits but would then provide lower commissions.
 In selecting brokers who charge higher commissions in exchange for soft dollars, clients will pay commissions that are greater than would otherwise be the case.
 Soft dollar benefits are used by Guild to service all clients of Guild rather than Guild trying to allocate soft dollar benefits in some way proportional to the soft dollar credits the accounts generate, which Guild believes would not be practicable in view of the research nature of most products and services paid for with soft dollars.

 Guild also has a conflict of interest in obtaining mixed use product and services and allocating the cost of the product or service between commission dollars and Guild's own funds.
-Guild believes that the allocation of hard dollars paid by Guild and soft dollars paid from brokerage commissions in connection with mixed use products and services is fair (soft dollars are used to pay 75% of the cost of the Advent software and 50% of the T-1 costs based on the extensive use in client research and the secondary use to cover Guild's normal overhead items).
+Guild believes that the allocation of hard dollars paid by Guild and soft dollars paid from brokerage commissions in connection with mixed use products and services is fair (soft dollars are used to pay 75% of the cost of Advent Software's Black Diamond Wealth Platform as previously discussed).